Nisarg221B/Notes/ML notes/Deep Racer Notes/Reinforcement Learning/Introduction to reinforcement learning.md

 -   Soft Actor Critic (SAC)

 ## Policy
+#reinforcement_learning-policy
 A policy defines the action that the agent should take for a given state.

-This could conceptually be represented as a table - given a particular state, perform this action.
+- **Deterministic policy**
+Its a policy where there is a direct relationship between state and action.
+This is often used when the agent has a full understanding of the environment and, given a state, always performs the same action.

+- **Stochastic policy**
+In a stochastic policy you have a range of possible actions for a state, each with a probability of being selected.
+When the policy is queried to return an action for a state it selects one of these actions based on the probability distribution.